 :: My episode aired!
 I missed it though You can see my segment HERE ::

-Recently I had the chance to do a DIY tutorial for Disney’s LiveWell station, with host Kat Cosley on how to make your own scented wax cubes.
+About a year and a half ago I had the chance to do a DIY tutorial for Disney’s LiveWell station, with host Kat Cosley on how to make your own scented wax cubes.
 We filmed at my house for a few hours and I taught them how I reuse and make my own scented wax for my Scentsy wax warmers.

 They were awesome and Kat is SUPER cool and really nice.